MicrosoftDocs/customer-insights/topics/insights-run-comparisons.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-To compare the current trends in your data with a past period or its historic trend on the same chart, use the configurable **Compare** feature.
+Product Insights makes it easy to compare current trends in your signal data with historic trends.
+From the signal's **Overview** page, select **Explore**, and then select **Compare** from the **Overlay** dropdown.
+Your comparison will be overlaid onto your existing chart.

-Comparing the number of items (such as calls) to a previous period is often the first transform to try.
-Select a comparison, then choose which period you will compare it to.
-You can select the number of days or weeks.
-The graph will update with another series from the time period of your choice.
+Try comparing the number of items (such as calls) from one period to a previous period.
+Change the duration of the comparison by again selecting **Compare** in the top left corner of the chart.

 >[!VIDEO <https://youtube.com/embed/ECEb8HiuONY>]